pip-services/pip-services-docs/content/en/dart/commons/errors/application_exception.md

 #### unwrapError
 Unwraps an original exception through wrapped exception objects.

-Many frameworks like Seneca or restify wrap original exceptions.
+Many frameworks like Seneca or Restify wrap original exceptions.
-That may result in propagating less specific errors and can hide causes of the errors.
+That may result in propagating less specific errors and can hide the causes of the errors.

 > `static` dynamic unwrapError(error)